ignite/cli/docs/guide/nameservice/05-play.md

   total: "0"
 ```

+## Conclusion

 Congratulations 🎉.
-You have successfully completed the nameservice application.
+You have created the nameservice module and the nameservice application.

-You have learned how to work with module dependencies, how to use several scaffolding methods, learned about Cosmos SDK types and functions, and so much more.
+You successfully completed these steps:

+- Learned how to work with module dependencies
+- Use several scaffolding methods
+- Learned about Cosmos SDK types and functions
+- Used the CLI to broadcast transactions , and so much more

-Continue your journey to learn about escrow accounts and IBC.
+You are now prepared to continue your journey to learn about escrow accounts and IBC.